Is Autism Really A Disorder?

 • Passion and dedication for one's interests or hobbies

-Many companies are beginning to understand and recognize the unique skills and abilities adults with autism bring to the workplace.
-Some are even creating special initiatives or programs in order to recruit and hire those on the autism spectrum.
+Many companies are beginning to understand and recognize the unique skills and abilities adults with autism bring to the workplace, with many creating special initiatives or programs in order to recruit and hire those on the autism spectrum.
+Below are a few examples:

 Autism can be considered a disorder or condition as its impact differs according to individuals, often necessitating specific support and accommodations for optimal well-being.
 But having Autism does not define who a person is; in fact, many have unique strengths that make them valued assets in both the workplace and beyond.